 The Estate has also collaborated with the Game and Wildlife Conservation Trust (woodcock research) and the Amphibian and Reptile Conservation Trust (pond establishment and rehabilitation).

-The estate has a Woodland Management Plan in place for the next 8 years.
+The estate has a Woodland Management Plan in place.